Step-by-Step Process for Selecting An EMI Filter

 - Agency Certifications: A filter must meet agency safety requirements to be considered for use in any application.
 The most common ones are UL 1283, UL 60939, IEC 60939, CSA 22.2, etc. At a minimum, a filter must be designed to meet these standards.
 Otherwise, the equipment will not pass the final safety testing.
 It is a good idea to select filters already tested to these standards and carry safety agency approval marks such as UL recognition, CSA/cUL approval, ETL mark, IEC/Semko/VDE mark, etc. This will simplify the equipment safety approval process.

 Also, consider the filter placement carefully.
 Crosstalk is a common problem in system design, where noise crosses between wires or traces placed nearby or from the input to the output side, causing emissions failure.
 The designer should monitor this and other related issues during the design and testing processes.

 Custom Solutions from Astrodyne TDI

 With more than 60 years of experience, Astrodyne TDI is a trusted manufacturer of high-quality EMI filters.
 Our customers count on us for quality products, unparalleled technical support, and custom product design.
-We work hard to create EMI filter designs that meet and exceed the industry standards and achieve the highest level of quality.
-Explore our selection of EMI filters if you're looking for an off-the-shelf solution or submit a quote request to get started on a custom EMI filter designed for your unique needs.
+We work hard to create EMI filter designs that meet and exceed industry standards and achieve the highest level of quality.
+Explore our selection of EMI filters if you're looking for an off-the-shelf solution, or submit a quote request to get started on a custom EMI filter designed for your unique needs.
 For more information about custom and standard EMI filters from Astrodyne TDI and how to make your selection, contact us today.